aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module4-unit6.md

 In this lab, you will learn how to configure a Traffic Manager profile in the Azure portal to distribute traffic across multiple Azure web app instances for high availability and load balancing.

-### Objectives
+### Lab objectives

-After completing this lab, you will be able to:
+In this lab, you will complete the following tasks:

 + Task 1: Create the web apps
 + Task 2: Create a Traffic Manager profile